 5 Timber Decking Inspection Tips You Need to Know

-Timber decking can be a beautiful addition to your home or business al fresco area.
-However, it is absolutely crucial, particularly in the business setting – whether at a hotel’s poolside or a café’s al fresco dining area – that the deck be properly maintained to preserve the safety of both your employees and your customers.
+Timber decking can be a beautiful addition to your home or business outdoor living area.
+However, it is crucial, particularly in the business setting – whether at a hotel’s poolside or a café’s al fresco dining area – that the deck be properly maintained to preserve the safety of your employees and customers.
+So, there are five timber decking inspection tips you need to know:

-Over time, timber decking can deteriorate, which can result in it being unstable, potentially opening your business up to costly liability lawsuits.
+Over time, timber decking can deteriorate, resulting in instability and potentially opening your business up to costly liability lawsuits.
 Luckily, there is plenty of evidence for you to watch out for in order to determine if your deck needs to be repaired or fully replaced.

 Check for Localised Damage